Low dimensional dynamics of a sparse balanced synaptic network of quadratic integrate-and-fire neurons: Conclusion

-All authors equally contributed to the study conception and design, theoretical derivations, and data analysis.
-Coding and numerical simulations were conducted by D.S.\ Goldobin.
-The first draft of the manuscript was written by M.V.\ Ageeva, the draft was finalized by D.S.\ Goldobin.
+\paragraph{Author contributions} All authors equally contributed to the study conception and design, theoretical derivations, coding, numerical simulations and data analysis.
+The first draft of the manuscript was written by M.V.~Ageeva, the draft was finalized by D.S.~Goldobin.
 All authors read and approved the final manuscript.

 \paragraph{Data availability} All data generated and analyzed during this study are included in this paper.